rolfen/backblaze-b2-dedupe/README.md

 node localChecksums.js -d /my/directory/ > local/localHashes.txt
 ```

 It will calculate checksums for local files and send them to standard output.
-Same format as "remote checksums".
+Similar output format to "remote checksums".

 `node localChecksums.js -h` for more options.